Stanford University

 Can multi-user services operate without sending all user data to the cloud in the clear?
 Some examples include private location-based services, private computation of aggregate statistics, private recommendation systems, private queries to a database, and anonymous messaging.

-We are developing cryptographic tools with applications to crypto currencies and blockchains.
+We are developing cryptographic tools with applications to blockchains.
 We are also teaching a course on the topic, CS251.

 Computer and Web Security